swayos/swayos.github.io/README.md

 <br/>

-**Part 5 : Install zsh with autosuggestions and autostart sway on login**
+**Part Five - Install zsh with autosuggestions and autostart sway on login**

 <br/>